djotaku/adventofcode/2016/README.md

 ## Days I could not complete
 ### Part 1 Sections Still incomplete:
 ### Part 2 Sections Still incomplete:
 ### Language Specific
+- Day 01 Haskell - I had a hard enough time with part 1.
+I'll come back to this when I've got more Haskell experience.
 ## What I learned from Advent of Code 2016

 A distillation of what I learned this year.